threefoldtech/js-sdk/docs/wiki/quick_start.md

   threebot start --local
   ```

-if you want to listen on 80, 443 use `threebot start`
+if you want to listen on 80, 443 use `threebot start` (used when on public IP with domain)

 - This will take you to configure your identity, It will ask you about your the network you want to use, 3bot name, email, and words.